 Asami Tomida was born, raised, and began dance training in Japan, where she studied Ballet, Jazz, Contemporary, and Gaga.
 She received her BA in Dance from Nihon University College of Art, and worked at Universal Studios Japan in 2009.
 Asami moved to NYC in 2010, and graduated from Hunter College as a Dance Major in 2013.
 Asami has worked with choreographers Stefanie Batten Bland, Donna Uchizono, Julian Barnet, Yuki Hasegawa, Doug Varone, Samuel Pott, and Ray Sullivan.
 She also danced with Nimbus Dance Works, Miami Contemporary Dance Company, and New Century Dance Company.

-The Shooting Stars are thrilled to have recently performed at a New York Knicks Pre-game Show at Madison Square Garden.
-Last year, they made their Manhattan debut opening for Captiva at the Hudson Guild Theater.
-They took master classes and performed at DanceFest 2012 - 2016 (Harman Stage, Palace Theatre).
-They were a part of the 9th, 10th, 11th, 12th, and 13th Annual Magical Movements Dance Concerts (McClain Auditorium, Mamaroneck High School) and took the stage at the 2012 – 2014 It’s Great to Live in Harrison Celebration (Ma Riis Park).
-They performed to benefit Avon Foundation's breast cancer and domestic violence campaigns at Dance Works 2012 - 2016 Fundraiser Showcases (Rye Country Day School Dunn Performing Arts Center).
-The Shooting Stars also entertained at a Harlem Globetrotters half-time show (Westchester County Center).
+The Shooting Stars were thrilled to have performed at a New York Knicks Pre-game Show at Madison Square Garden.
+In 2015, they made their Manhattan debut opening for Captiva at the Hudson Guild Theater.
+They took master classes and performed at DanceFest 2012 – 2019 (Harman Stage, Palace Theatre).
+They were a part of the 9th – 15th Annual Magical Movements Dance Concerts (McClain Auditorium, Mamaroneck High School), and took the stage at the 2012 – 2014 & 2019 It’s Great to Live in Harrison Celebration (Ma Riis Park).
+They performed to benefit various campaigns and foundations at Dance Works 2012 – 2019 Fundraiser Showcases (Rye Country Day School Dunn Performing Arts Center & The Performing Arts Center at Purchase College).
+The Shooting Stars also entertained at Harlem Globetrotters & New York LIberty half-time shows (Westchester County Center).
 They are a group of girls who love to dance, are eager to be challenged, and shine at every performance.
-They have been invited to dance at Westchester Knicks, New York Liberty, & Brooklyn Nets games.